klover-rs/discord-javascript-injector/README.md

-~~Please note that only windows is yet developed, linux support is coming next~~ welp, that is now done! if you have installed discord with a .deb file it should be in your .config folder
+~~Please note that only windows is yet developed, linux support is coming next~~ welp, that is now done! if you have installed discord with a .deb file the folder containing the core.asar file should be in your .config folder

 ## Next goal
 - macOS support